isomerpages/singapore-customs-old/_competent-authorities-requirements/29-SFA-Seafood.md

 3) In addition, an import permit issued by SFA is required for every consignment of fish products.
 The cargo clearance permit approved by SFA (Seafood) in the TradeNet system serves an SFA import/export permit.

-4) When declaring a cargo clearance permit in the TradeNet system, the product description must be clearly indicated and the product code, product quantity and product unit of measurement must be keyed into the following relevant fields:
+4) A customs permit must be obtained through TradeNet before the goods arrive in/depart from Singapore.
+When declaring a cargo clearance permit in the TradeNet system, the product description must be clearly indicated and the product code, product quantity and product unit of measurement must be keyed into the following relevant fields:

     -   CA/SC Product Code field - e.g. FFL0GP2R for live red Grouper
     -   CA/SC Product Quantity field - e.g. 1.00